vtexdocs/help-center-content/docs/known-issues/en/logs-stating-that-there-was-a-refund-but-due-to-an-error-on-the-part-of-the-acquirer-the-reversal-does-not-actually-occur.md

 ---
-title: Logs stating that there was a refund, but due to an error on the part of the acquirer, the reversal does not actually occur
+title: 'Logs stating that there was a refund, but due to an error on the part of the acquirer, the reversal does not actually occur'
 id: Bpa1ncKcUuKd7i5isR2D4
 status: PUBLISHED
 createdAt: 2022-03-17T21:07:16.944Z